Schema properties

 - all nested references will be automatically populated

-should exist without the post it is vinculated with, so it should be marked as inline so the proper cleanup would be done when the post is removed.
+Example use case: imagine a Post collection which has an array of Comment references that can be placed by users.
+There is no reason why a Comment should exist without the post it is vinculated with, so it should be marked as inline so the proper cleanup would be done when the post is removed.

-references are always inline.
+File references are always inline.

 Example:

-comments []Comment @inline
+comments []Comment @inline@purge

 Indicates the referenced document should be removed when the parent document is removed.

-comments []Comment @purge
+comments []Comment @purge@indexes

 Used to set which foreign properties should be used as indexes.
-Setting this property and running aeria -m
+Setting this property and running aeria -m will result in collection indexes being created in the database.

 Example: